Hotels in Namur: Where to Stay in 2025

 What to know about hotels in Namur?

-What is the best area to stay in Namur for first-time visitors?+
+What is the best area to stay in Namur for sightseeing?+

-When is the best time of year to visit Namur?+
+When is the best time to visit Namur?+

-What is the average hotel price per night in Namur?+
+What is the average hotel budget for a night in Namur?+

-How do you get from Brussels Airport to Namur city centre?+
+How do you get from Brussels Airport (Zaventem) to Namur city centre?+

-Is Namur a good base for day trips in the region?+
+Is Namur a good base for day trips in the Ardennes?+

 Plan your stay in Namur